AnanyaRamegowda/Multi_Client_Terminal_Chat_Application/README.md

-# 🗨 Terminal Chat App using Python Sockets
+# 🗨 Terminal Chat Application using Python Sockets

 A multi-client terminal chat application developed using Python's socket and threading libraries.
 The project facilitates real-time text communication between multiple users over a local or remote network, all through a command-line interface.